Last Updated on April 29, 2021 by Dani

 That’s 780 plastic bottles per year and over 1,560 since the start of our travels.

 The image of Sumidero Canyon constantly flashes before our eyes, but the more we travel, the more we witness the way that the world is being buried by piles of trash dominated by plastic bottles.
 This becomes much scarier when you know that one plastic bottle will take 700 years to biodegrade.
 700 years.
 The damage we are doing now is essentially permanent.
+Our oceans are filled with plastic trash.
 Sure, people are trying to do their part, but in the U.S., only 25% of plastic bottles are recycled.
 And that’s the good news.
 In places like Cambodia, most recycling is left to the youngest street kids, who go around collecting plastic bottles discarded on the beaches or in the streets.
 Dani always saved bottles, packed up a backpack filled with them, and practically stalked these little kids to give them all our bottles.

 Remember Tom Hanks at the end of Castaway downing bottles of water?
 When we get to Europe or the U.S. after long stints in developing countries, I’m the same, only with my head – or in more refined moments, a glass – under the tap, slurping away.
 Tap water is more regulated than bottled water, anyway.
 It is cleaner and cheaper, all of which renders the entire exercise of drinking bottled water totally pointless.